Skip to main content

 A trial lesson flow with a clear conversion path is the most important new-customer mechanic.
 We build: 1) trial lesson booking with email opt-in, 2) confirmation email with preparation notes (mat available, bring water, arrive 10 min early), 3) an automatic follow-up path after the class (thank-you email plus discounted starter offer if desired), 4) a clear differentiation from subscription traps: the trial lesson is a gift, not a sales funnel.
 This feels more confident and builds long-term trust.

-All paid bookings (drop-in, 10-class pass, flat rate, workshop, retreat) must comply with the button solution under § 312j BGB - the confirmation button must unambiguously indicate the payment process, e.g. "book with payment obligation" or "register subject to payment".
+All paid bookings (drop-in, 10-class pass, flat rate, workshop, retreat) must follow the button solution under § 312j BGB - the confirmation button must unambiguously indicate the payment process, e.g. "book with payment obligation" or "register subject to payment".
 Directly before the button the essential contractual features must be summarised (service, total price, duration and cancellation periods if applicable).
 Automatic subscription renewals must be explicitly communicated and confirmed by the user - dark patterns can be legally challenged in Germany.

 Local visibility and Google Business Profile